marcosmachado81/AWS-SAA-C02-Study-Guide/README.md

 - The total capacity of a Kinesis stream is the sum of data within its constituent shards.
 - You can always increase the write capacity assigned to your shard table.
 - There are 2 performance improving feature for Kinesis Data Stream: enhanced fan-out and HTTP/2 data retrival API.
+- Kinesis Data Stream has the ability to consume records in the same order a few hours later

 ## Lambda